-In terms of standard distribution of medication to campers and staff, we will be using a medication packaging company (CampMeds) again this summer to assist with the pre-packaging of prescription medications prior to camper arrival.
+In terms of standard distribution of medication to campers and staff, we use a medication packaging company (CampMeds) to assist with the pre-packaging of prescription medications prior to camper arrival.
 More information will be shared prior to the summer.
-We require that all campers' medication be pre-packaged before coming to camp.
+We require that First Session, Second Session, and Full Summer campers' medication be pre-packaged before coming to camp.
 This applies to the following types of medicines: